KevinNafziger/pizza_chef1/README.md

 ```sh
   yarn install
 ```
 * Setup your database.yml file in config/database.yml for test, development and production.
-The demo uses PostGreSQL as the database and the 'pg' gem is included in the Gemfile.
-However, the configuration can be adapted to the user's preferred relational database supported by Rails.
+The demo uses PostgreSQL as the database and the 'pg' gem is included in the Gemfile.
+However, the configuration can be adapted to the user's preferred relational database.

-* Once you have the databases created, run the migrations:
+* Once databases have been created, you can run migrations on your devevlopment database by typing:
 ```sh
   rails db:migrate
 ```
-* Mac and Linux users can run "bin/dev" from the command line and see their development server running at localhost:8080.
-The setup should also work on Windows, although some additional configuration may be needed to get both Tailwindcss and Rails running together.
+* Mac and Linux users can run "bin/dev" from the command line and see their development server running at localhost:8080 which will load the front page of the <i>Pizza Chef</i> app.
+The setup should also work on Windows, although the tailwindcss process and Rails may needed to be started separately instead of being run together as with "bin/dev."
 ## Testing
  RSpec/Capbyara
+ The test suite includes two model test files and one feature test file.
- * Before running the test suite, you can ensure that all migrations have been run on the test database by typing:
+ * Before running the full test suite, make sure migrations have been run on you test database by typing:
  ```sh
   rake db:test:prepare
  ```
- * To run all the tests, type:
+ * Then, to run all tests, type:
  ```sh
    rspec spec
  ```